Annapolis Protective Order Attorney

 Secure Legal Counsel as Soon as Possible

 Final protective order hearings must be held within 7 days of the temporary protective order being entered.
 Finding legal counsel as quickly as possible can mean all the difference in the outcome of your protective order case.
 Often times in protective order cases, the two parties to the proceeding were the only persons present for the incident that led to the request for the protective order.
 This means that the evidence is basically he said, she said.
 Having a skilled attorney can help you establish your credibility to the judge, call into question the other parties’ credibility, and develop any evidence of prior acts of abuse.
-Being a victim of domestic abuse is stressful and anxiety provoking on its own.
-If you have been abused and need a protective order in Annapolis, contact Arn Family Law today to learn more about your legal options and how our firm can help protect you.
+Being a victim of domestic abuse is stressful and anxiety-provoking on its own.